Planning Obligations SPD

 Qualifying new residential developments which fall within the 6.2km Zone of Influence of Epping Forest SAC will be required to provide financial contributions for both SAMMs and SANGs measures.
 These are designed to mitigate against the harmful impacts of increased visitors to Epping Forest.

-Strategic Access Management Measures (SAMM)
+Strategic Access Management and Mitigation Strategy (SAMM)

 Following Cabinet approval on 8 March 2022, the Council is applying the Epping Forest SAC SAMMs tariff of £255.84* per new residential dwelling across the 0-6.2km Zone of Influence of Epping Forest in Redbridge, in addition to an administration fee (see below).
 The tariff is applicable to decisions for all new residential dwellings approved and payments are triggered on commencement of the development.